 The Flywheel Drive Engine is the least expensive engine configuration sold.
 An aluminum prop hub is bolted to a custom flywheel that is a little larger that a stock VW flywheel.
 The starter is mounted on top of the engine, laying over the engine case.
 It utilizes a 35 amp 3 phase alternator, mechanical fuel pump, and optional dual electronic ignition.
 This is also the lightest VW conversion sold with the fore mentioned options, weighing in at 146 lbs. for a 2180cc engine.
 This also uses a bed type engine mount.
 The engine that can be produced in displacements from 1600cc through 2276cc.

 The Reduction Drive Engines have really opened up the range of aircraft that can use VW power.
 Direct drive VW's are limited to a 62" diameter prop because of tip speed.
 They will produce about 200 to 250 lbs. of thrust, depending upon prop manufacturer.
-The reduction drive engines can turn prop diameters from 72" with a 1.6:1 ratio and up to a 103" prop with a 2.47:1 ratio.
+The reduction drive engines can turn prop diameters from 72" with a 1.6:1 ratio and up to a 84" prop with a 2.0:1 ratio.
 Static thrust with a 72" prop is about 350 lbs.
 The 2:1 ratio with a 84" prop will deliver about 450 lbs. of thrust.
-A 103" prop on the 2.47:1 will deliver almost 600 lbs. of thrust.

-The re-drive engines are available in kit form, assembled, or you can purchase just the drive itself and build your own engine.
+The re-drive engines are available in kit form.
 The most popular engine sizes are the 1915cc, the 2180cc and the 2276cc motors.
 The standard set up features starter, 35 amp 3 phase alternator, 009 type distributor, choice of drive ratio, top mounted Weber carburetor and intake manifold, accessory case and remote oil cooler.
 They can be fitted with either dual electronic ignition or can use one magneto and one electronic ignition system.
-The re-drive VW engines are used in many of the WW1 type aircraft - Zenith 701, several of the Cub look-alikes, Storch replicas and a few trike's (flying wings).
+The re-drive VW engines are used in many of the WW1 type aircraft - Kolb, several of the Cub look-alikes, Storch replicas and a few trike's (flying wings).
 They can deliver outstanding take off and rate of climb, when matched to the correct aircraft.

 So what makes our engine different?